eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 1. Enable the system: `export VERSION_USE_LOC_DELTA=true`
 2. Continue using normal bump commands
 3. The system automatically calculates appropriate deltas
+4. All changes now increment only the patch version

 ### Backward Compatibility
 - The system is enabled by default
 - Traditional versioning still works when disabled
 - Can be enabled/disabled per project
+- Existing workflows continue to function

 ## Advanced Configuration